Bill Cupolo: Playing career

 In 1941, he was recruited by Stratford, where he won the Junior B title in 1941-42.
 The following season the team moved up to Major Junior "A" and became known as the Stratford Kroehlers.

 The Boston Bruins invited him to their camp in 1943.
-Cupolo went to enlist in the armed forces, but was diagnosed with tuberculosis and faced a 14-month recovery.
+Cupolo went to enlist in the armed forces but was diagnosed with tuberculosis and faced a 14-month recovery.

 In 1944, he again went to the Bruins training camp, but this time made the team.
 He had 24 points in 47 games in the 1944-45 season.

 After playing in the American Hockey League from 1945 to 1949, Cupolo played he played in the United States and Pacific Coast Leagues, and later Senior "A" hockey in Ontario, before moving on to Italy where he was a player-coach for Milan, and also coached the Italian National Hockey Team.

-He returned to Niagara Falls after his career in hockey and resided there until his death in 2005.
+He returned to Niagara Falls after his hockey career and resided there until he died in 2005.